Artania

 Review of Artania

-The 1984-built (as "Royal Princess") MS Artania cruise ship is one of Phoenix Reisen's chartered ocean liners, together with the fleetmates Albatros, Amadea and Amera (ex Prinsendam).
+The 1984-built (originally as "Royal Princess") MS Artania cruise ship is one of Phoenix Reisen's chartered ocean liners, alongside fleetmates Albatros, Amadea, and Amera (ex Prinsendam).

 The vessel (IMO number 8201480) is currently Bahamas-flagged (MMSI 311000608) and registered in Nassau.

-The German cruise tour company Phoenix Reisen (shipowner) started cruise operations under its own brand in 1988, with the chartered for 20 years liner TS Maxim Gorkiy (1969-2009 scrapped, owned by USSR's Black Sea Shipping Company / later privatized and renamed Sovcomflot).
-In 1993, Phoenix Reisen added a second cruise liner - SS Albatros (1957-built as RMS Sylvania, 2004-scrapped as SS Genoa).
-The vessel was chartered from V-Ships for 10 years (1993-2003).
-Today, Phoenix Reisen (travel agency and cruise brand) has a large fleet of chartered and owned ocean ships and riverboats.
+The German cruise tour company Phoenix Reisen (shipowner) began cruise operations under its own brand in 1988 with the chartered TS Maxim Gorkiy (1969–2009, scrapped), owned by the USSR's Black Sea Shipping Company (later privatized and renamed Sovcomflot).
+In 1993, Phoenix Reisen added a second cruise liner – SS Albatros (1957-built as RMS Sylvania, scrapped in 2004 as SS Genoa), chartered from V-Ships for 10 years (1993–2003).
+Today, Phoenix Reisen (a travel agency and cruise brand) operates a large fleet of chartered and owned ocean ships and riverboats.

-The 44,656-ton, 1,200-passenger cruise ship Artania was built in 1984 (in Helsinki) as the MS Royal Princess for Princess Cruises and christened by Lady Diana.
-She was transferred to P&O Cruises fleet in 2005 and renamed Artemis.
-The ship sailed with P&O Cruises until Apr 2011, when she was moved to the fleet of Phoenix Reisen as Artania.
+The 44,656-ton, 1,200-passenger MS Artania was built in 1984 (in Helsinki) as MS Royal Princess for Princess Cruises and christened by Lady Diana.
+In 2005, she was transferred to the P&O Cruises fleet and renamed Artemis.
+She sailed with P&O Cruises until April 2011, when she joined the Phoenix Reisen fleet as Artania.

-At the time she was launched, Artania was the most innovative vessel in the world introducing public space on the lower decks with blocks of staterooms over them.
-This made her the first cruise vessel with all outside rooms and the first one to secure standard cabins with balconies.
-The vessel is kid-free.
+At the time of her launch, Artania was considered the most innovative cruise ship in the world, introducing public spaces on lower decks with blocks of staterooms above.
+She was the first cruise vessel to feature all outside cabins and the first to offer standard cabins with balconies.
+The vessel is adults-only.

-Artania itinerary program is based on Norwegian Fjords, Iceland-Greenland and Baltic Sea cruises leaving from Kiel and Bremerhaven, Germany.
-The ship cruises to the Mediterranean and Canary Islands, and also in the Caribbean, Asia, Australia and New Zealand.
+Artania's itinerary program includes cruises to the Norwegian Fjords, Iceland-Greenland, and the Baltic Sea, departing from Kiel and Bremerhaven, Germany.
+The ship also sails to the Mediterranean, Canary Islands, Caribbean, Asia, Australia, and New Zealand.

 Cabins

-Artania has 8 passenger decks and a total of 600 cabins (all Outside, 152 Balcony, 4 cabins for disabled) in 27 grades.
-All staterooms onboard ms Artania are exterior cabins and half of them are Suites or Junior Suites with private balconies.
-The smallest cabins are 16m², and the Royal Suite is 50m².
-All rooms are equipped with individually controllable air-conditioning, sat-TV, radio, telephone, safe, fridge/mini-bar, shower/bathtub and hairdryer.
+Artania has 8 passenger decks and a total of 600 cabins (all outside, including 152 with balconies and 4 wheelchair-accessible cabins) across 27 categories.
+Every stateroom onboard is exterior-facing, and half are Suites or Junior Suites with private balconies.
+Cabin sizes range from 16 m² to 50 m² (Royal Suite).
+All rooms are equipped with individually controlled air-conditioning, satellite TV, radio, telephone, safe, mini-fridge/bar, shower or bathtub, and hairdryer.

-MS Artania entertainment options include Panorama Lounge (Pazifik), Phoenix Lounge & Bar, Sun Deck Lounge, Casablanca Lounge, Kopernikus Bar, Lido Bar, Bodega Bar, Harry's, Atlantik Show Lounge, Wellness Area, Fitness Center, Beauty Salon, Artania Spa, sauna, steam bath, table tennis, shuffleboard, Sport Deck, whirlpool, Artania pool, Kopernikus pool, all-around promenade, Library/Jamaika Club (Internet), lobby, Fitness Center, Boutique, cinema, Theater, Disco, Photo Gallery.
+MS Artania’s entertainment and leisure facilities include the Panorama Lounge (Pazifik), Phoenix Lounge & Bar, Sun Deck Lounge, Casablanca Lounge, Kopernikus Bar, Lido Bar, Bodega Bar, Harry's, Atlantik Show Lounge, Wellness Area, Fitness Center, Beauty Salon, Artania Spa, sauna, steam bath, table tennis, shuffleboard, Sport Deck, whirlpool, Artania Pool, Kopernikus Pool, walkaround promenade, Library/Jamaika Club (Internet), lobby, boutique, cinema, theater, disco, and photo gallery.

 Artania ship related cruise news